Kronos-Integration/service-consul/README.md

 Deregister the service from consul

-Returns **[Promise](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/Promise)** that fullfills when the deregitering has finished
+Returns **[Promise](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/Promise)** that fullfills when the deregistering has finished

 ### update